mergado/docs/_posts/2016-04-08-rules-and-queries.md

 }
 ```

 As we mentioned previously, this rule rewrites the current value with a new one usually chosen by the user (or by an app).
-When you want an app to instantiate a new rule using [our API](http://docs.mergado.apiary.io/#reference/rules), you are required to provide the following information:
+When you want an app to instantiate a new rule using [our API](http://docs.mergado.apiary.io/#reference/rules), you must provide the following information:

 - `type` -- The type of rule to instantiate.
 - `data` -- A list of objects in case of `1:N` relationship or an object in case of `1:1` relationship.
 Each object represents a rule-specific data for the rule instantiation.
 The field `fields` defines the name, type and other information of each field of the object for instantiation.

-In the case of the `rewriting` rule, a user or an app is required to provide the `new_content` field which is the value by which the output value of each selected product will be replaced.
+In the case of the `rewriting` rule, a user or an app provides the `new_content` field -- the value with which the output value of each selected product is replaced.

 ### Creating new rules by application